 Yes, we do, but with some caveats.
 Note that only one lap per session is allowed.
 As for hill-climb keep in mind the device starts timing after the start line is crossed - if you take off right at it at very low speed the unit may fail to start the session and mark the start line crossing correctly.
 In the future we may introduce separate hill-climb mode to address that.

 Not yet.
 We have plans to add such features, but it may be in future versions of the hardware.

 Does RaceBox support recording video?

 Not yet.
-We will add video recording and data overlaying in the application, using the smartphone camera.
+We will add video recording and data overlaying in the application, using the smartphone and external cameras.
 Building our own external camera is on the roadmap.